 - DHA: Omega fatty acids are necessary for building neural tissue, and DHA helps to support healthy pregnancy outcomes.
 Natalist’s DHA supplement exceeds ACOG’s recommendations for pregnancy, and promotes healthy fetal development in a non-fishy capsule

 - Vitamin D: Healthy vitamin D levels are beneficial for female and male fertility and are associated with higher IVF success.
-Our vitamin D gummies are not only healthy but support healthy teeth, bones, and immune function.
+Our vitamin D gummies for adults are not only healthy but support healthy teeth, bones, and immune function.

 Read more about supplements and fertility.
 And always talk to your doctor before starting a supplement routine.